avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 Links and Further Reading
 -------------------------

-Some links are included here for further reading.
+Here are some links for further reading.

 For a more in-depth introduction to R, a good online tutorial is available on the "Kickstarting R" website,